 Gratitude is incredibly important to positive mental health and well-being.
 Gratitude is associated with greater happiness in positive psychology research.
-Gratitude helps to increase positive emotions with experiences, improves overall health, improves interpersonal relationships and overcome adversity.
+Gratitude helps to increase positive emotions, improves overall health, improves interpersonal relationships and helps overcome adversity.

-In one research study, there were three groups – one group wrote about experiences that they were grateful for, the second group wrote about annoyances of life (when life sucks), and the final group wrote about experiences without coaching about positive or negative experiences.
+In one research study, there were three groups – one group wrote about experiences that they were grateful for, the second group wrote about annoyances of life (when life sucks), and the final group wrote about experiences without being prompted about positive or negative experiences.

 “After 10 weeks, those who wrote about gratitude were more optimistic and felt better about their lives.
 Surprisingly, they also exercised more and had fewer visits to physicians than those who focused on sources of aggravation.”

-Reliving positive experiences by journaling helps to recreate the positivity of the events and make you realize that life really doesn’t suck.
+Reliving positive experiences by journaling helps to recreate the positivity of the events and makes you realize that life really doesn’t suck.

 Want to learn how to start bullet journaling?
 Bullet Journaling Guide Here.